yingy24/HelloWorldExamples/README.md

-# C++ Hello World
+# Hello World

-This program illustrates a very simple C++ console application that displays the message "Hello, World" and then terminates."
+main.cpp illustrates a very simple C++ console application that displays the message "Hello, World" and then terminates."